Dolores and her family enjoy primitive camping on an island in the Adirondacks in upstate New York.

 - Water: 2.5–5-gallon containers.
 You need 2–4 quarts of water per day per person—and that’s only to drink—don’t forget water will be needed for cooking and clean up

 - Stove and fuel (and waterproof matches)

 - Tarp, ropes, clothesline, etc.

-- Frying pan and Dutch oven – cast iron is best but heavy.
-You can transport stuff in the Dutch oven.
+- Frying pan and Dutch oven: cast iron is best but heavy—you can transport stuff inside the Dutch oven

 - Rags, old towels, scrubbies and biodegradable soap

 - Eating utensils: knives, forks and spoons